kubestellar/kubestellar/docs/content/v0.20/packaging.md

 "KCM" is the KubeStellar controller-manager.

-"ks_scripts" are the user-facing instructions that use published images and so on.
-There are also e2e tests, but they test the copy of the repo that they are embedded in, not anything built and published earlier.
+"ks_scripts" are the user-facing instructions and the end-to-end tests that use published artifacts (container images, Helm charts).
+(There are also e2e tests that do not use previously published artifacts, their temporary local artifacts are beyond the scope of this document.)

-**NOTE**: at the present level of development, all versions are hand coded and there is only one public version.
-This will obviously have to change.
+**NOTE**: among the references to published artifacts, some have a version that is maintained in Git while others have a placeholder in Git that is replaced in the publishing process.
+See [the release document](release.md) for more details.
+This is an on-going matter of development.

 ### Local copy of KubeStellar git repo